-Parameter Parametric value Indicator parametric value/unit Note Recommended frequency of analysis (by FBO) Ref: I.S.
-432:2010 Nitrate 50 mg/L Member States must ensure that the condition that [nitrate]/50 + [nitrite]/3 ≤ I, the square brackets signifying the concentrations in mg/L for nitrate (NO 2 -), is complied with and that the value of 0.10 mg/L for nitrites is complied with ex water treatment works.
-Annually Nitrite 0.50 mg/L Member States must ensure that the condition that [nitrate]/50 + [nitrite]/3 ≤ I, the square brackets signifying the concentrations in mg/L for nitrate (NO 3 -) and nitrite (NO 2 -), is complied with and that the value of 0.10 mg/L for nitrites is complied with ex water treatment works.
+Parameter Parametric value Ref: Directive (EU) 2020/2184 Indicator parametric value/unit Note Recommended frequency of analysis (by FBO) Ref: I.S.
+432:2010 Nitrite 0.50 mg/L Member States shall ensure that the condition that [nitrate]/50 + [nitrite]/3 \leq 1,where the square brackets signify the concentrations in mg/L for nitrate (NO3 -) and nitrite (NO2 -), is complied with and that the value of 0.10 mg/L for nitrites is complied with ex water treatment works.
 Annually Oxidisability 5.0 mg/L O 2 This parameter need not be measured if the parameter total organic carbon (TOC) is analysed.
-Quarterly

-Parameter Parametric value Indicator parametric value/unit Note Recommended frequency of analysis (by FBO) Ref: I.S.
-432:2010 Pesticides 0.10 μg/L 'Pesticides' means organic insecticides, organic herbicides, organic fungicides, organic nematocides, organic acaricides, organic algicides, organic algicides, organic rodenticides, organic slimicides, related products (inter alia, growth regulators) and their relevant metabolites, degradation and reaction products.
-Only those pesticides which are likely to be present in a given supply need be monitored.
-The parametric value applies to each individual pesticide.
-In the case of aldrin, dieldrin, heptachlor and heptachlor epoxide, the parametric value is 0.03 μg/L. Every 4 years Please see Table 14 for a list of pesticides used in Ireland.
-Pesticides - Total 0.50 μg/L 'Pesticides - Total' means the sum of all individual pesticides detected and quantified in the monitoring procedure.
-Every 4 years
+Quarterly Pesticides 0.10 μg/L 'Pesticides' means organic insecticides, organic herbicides, organic fungicides, organic nematocides, organic acaricides, organic algicides, organic algicides, organic slimicides, organic slimicides, related products (inter alia , growth regulators) and their metabolites, as defined in point (32) of Article 3 of Regulation (EC) No 1107/2009 of the European Parliament and the council 11 that are considered relevant for water intended for human consumption.
+A pesticide metabolite shall be deemed relevant for water intended for human consumption if there is reason to consider that it has Every 4 years Please see Table 14 for a list of pesticides used in Ireland.